secretGeek/documentation/en/getting-started/solution-layout.md

 # Target Platform Tests

-How you handle this is purely up to you, due to the way xamarin works this is a good opportunity to write higher level acceptance tests using Xamarin Test Cloud instead of lower level library tests.
-Reaosn behind this is code behaves differently on physical hardware vs emulated hardware and that the linker can sometimes be too greedy resulting in code being linked out.
-Only way to pick up on that is to actually run on physical hardware.
+How you handle this is purely up to you.
+Due to the way Xamarin works, this is a good opportunity to write higher level acceptance tests using Xamarin Test Cloud instead of lower level library tests.
+The reason behind this is that code behaves differently on physical hardware vs emulated hardware, and that the linker can sometimes be too greedy resulting in code being linked out.
+Sometimes the only way to pick up on that is to actually run on physical hardware.

 # TL;DR